Classical music inspired by hate: six works dripping with scorn, mockery and bitterness

 How hatred inspired some of our most famous composers and their music

-Beckmesser, villain of Wagner’s opera Die Meistersinger, is a vicious caricature, sometimes thought to embody the composer’s anti-Semitic prejudices, or alternatively his hatred for the hostile critic Eduard Hanslick.
+Beckmesser, the carping, pedantic critic and villain of Wagner’s opera Die Meistersinger, is a vicious caricature, sometimes thought to embody the composer’s anti-Semitic prejudices.
+However, he's also strongly believed to embody the powerful and hostile music critic, Eduard Hanslick.

-Part of Bartók’s Concerto for Orchestra lampoons Shostakovich’s Symphony No. 7, quoting a phrase that itself is a quote from Lehár’s The Merry Widow, followed by woodwind giggles.
+During the Intermezzo fourth movement of his magnificent Concerto for Orchestra, Bartók lampoons Shostakovich’s Symphony No. 7, quoting a phrase that itself is a quote from Franz Lehár’s The Merry Widow, followed by giggles from the woodwind section.

 Shostakovich had to bury his loathing of the Soviet system deep within music disguised for state approval.
 His Symphony No. 11 ‘The Year 1905’ contains a horrifying musical depiction of a massacre, followed by a lament for the fallen and finally a resurgence.